MicrosoftEdge/WebView2Feedback/specs/MultiProfile.md

 browser instance at runtime), which means separate cookies, user preference settings, and various data storage etc., to help you build a more wonderful experience for your application.

+Providing the CookieManager from the profile is more logical, and it sets the groundwork for allowing an app to manage the cookies of a profile without having to create a WebView2 first.
+In order to manage cookies through the profile, we're adding a get_CookieManager interface into the profile.
+Users can use this interface to get the cookie manager, which is shared by all WebView2s associated with this profile.
+The cookie manager got from profile (CoreWebView2.Profile.CookieManager) is the same as that got from CoreWebView2 (CoreWebView2.CookieManager).

 # Examples

 ## Win32 C++